petrobras/ross/docs/installation.rst

 If you don't have Python installed in your machine, the first thing you should do is install it.

-Since ross requires a number of packages to be installed besides Python, such as numpy, we recommend installing Anaconda `Anaconda <https://www.anaconda.com/distribution/>`_ which is a distribution of Python for scientific computing that aims to simplify package management and deployment.
+Since ross requires a number of packages to be installed besides Python, such as numpy, we recommend installing `Anaconda <https://www.anaconda.com/distribution/>`_ (version 3.6 or higher) which is a distribution of Python for scientific computing that aims to simplify package management and deployment.
 It contains Python and a large number of packages that are commonly used.
 Alternativaly, you may refer to the `Python website